-Central to Westminster’s approach is the dialogue between teachers and their pupils, both inside and outside the classroom.
-This dialogue inspires passion for the subject, conveys knowledge and develops the skills of rational, independent thought which sustain a lifelong love of learning.
+Central to Westminster’s approach is the open dialogue between teachers and their pupils, both inside and outside the classroom.
+This dialogue inspires passion for the subject, conveys knowledge and develops skills of informed, rational, independent thought which sustain a lifelong love of learning.
 What makes Westminster so special is that enjoying one’s learning, seeking true mastery of a subject, is warmly encouraged by pupils and teachers alike, supported by the administrative and support staff whose work enables everyone to flourish in an atmosphere of mutual respect, generosity and compassion.

-Just as the Foundress wished, the School seeks to prepare responsible young people to lead informed and fulfilled private and public lives beyond their years at Westminster.
+Just as the Founder wished, the School seeks to prepare responsible young people to lead good and useful public and private lives far beyond their formative years at Westminster.